Great Graphic Novels for Teens: Representations of diversity

 Researchers have analyzed the Great Graphic Novels for Teens list for representations of diversity.

 Irwin and Moeller analyzed the 2008 list for representations of individuals with disabilities.
 Out of 30 graphics novels, 40% included a character with a disability and 13% included two characters with disability, including seven characters with health impairments, three characters with visual impairments, three characters with orthopedic impairments, two characters with emotional disturbances, and one character with a learning disability.
 Irwin and Moeller found that, according to the Biklen and Bogdan stereotypes, characters were frequently represented as evil and/or "their own worst enemy" and "pitiable"; women with disabilities were more likely to be portrayed as pitiable, whereas only men with disabilities were portrayed as evil.
 Importantly, 10% of the novels included characters that "were portrayed as inclusive members of their communities".

 Reviewing the 2015 list for representations of race, Moeller and Becnel found that 76% of books included characters of color.
-Further, 5% of the books "were almost entirely comprised [sic]of Asian actors".
+Further, 5% of the books "were almost entirely comprised [sic]f Asian actors".

 Mumm's 2017 master's thesis analyzed female characters on the 2016 list and found that female characters were diverse in appearance, had "relatable conversations", and broke away from "stereotypical behaviors", though "some stereotypical conventions remain".